KankakeeCommunityCollege/recover-newsroom/_posts/2022-08-17-training-seminar-at-kcc-on-eating-disorders.md

 A main topic will be how recovery from eating past fullness and bingeing is more than a matter of self-control, weight loss, or even understanding the emotional triggers.

-The presenter is Judith Matz, a licensed clinical social worker who is a nationally recognized speaker on diet culture, binge eating, emotional eating, body image, and weight stigma.
+The presenter is Judith Matz (pictured), a licensed clinical social worker who is a nationally recognized speaker on diet culture, binge eating, emotional eating, body image, and weight stigma.

 Additional topics will be: